PaddlePaddle/Serving/README.md

 Packages of paddle-serving-server and paddle-serving-server-gpu support Centos 6/7 and Ubuntu 16/18.

-Packages of paddle-serving-client and paddle-serving-app support Linux and Windows, but only support python2.7/3.6/3.7.
+Packages of paddle-serving-client and paddle-serving-app support Linux and Windows, but paddle-serving-client only support python2.7/3.6/3.7.

 Recommended to install paddle >= 1.8.2.